|Hollingwood Common Canal|

 The entrance has been fenced off for safety reasons.

-The Coal Authority, who are responsible for keeping all mineshafts safe, saw our article below and came to investigate.
+The Coal Authority, which is responsible for keeping all mineshafts safe, saw our article above and came to investigate.
 They put up this temporary fencing, but will make a neat job of it eventually.

 Update 12th February

-The Coal Authority have been doing further works.
-This is their report.
+The Coal Authority has been doing further works.
+This is its report.